Zheren1999/Zheren1999/Projects.md

 The findings of the study are presented in this paper: [paper] (https://asmedigitalcollection.asme.org/appliedmechanics/article/90/1/011003/1146780/Stochastic-Buckling-of-Geometrically-Imperfect?casa_token=YuT-Z9dUPAYAAAAA:YOMHURRv2UYZYIeFwAdMiL9LXZOcZHtXH2Zlz-VjTQB1KCxJcHHyg5dURvTpuin2H-22T10k)

-<h2 align="center">Representation the random fields over the manifold using ISOMAP method</h2>
+<h2 align="center">Dimensionality reduction method using the ISOMAP method</h2>

 ![image](https://user-images.githubusercontent.com/89813720/209562750-46deeace-5850-40ed-b386-a7065bc43f82.png)

 **Objective:**
-The use of shell structures is impeded by their sensitivity to geometry imperfections, leading to different buckling loads.
-Attempts at modeling the shell structures under loads often consider the geometries’ randomness.
-Generating random fields over irregular geometries, however, can be a challenge.
-The Isometric Feature Mapping Method (ISOMAP) may offer a solution by providing a way to map points from the manifold onto 2D Euclidian space.
-Through this, it is possible to maintain the geodesic distance between the mapped points in 2D Euclidian space and the original points on the manifold.
+This project aims to develop a technique that reduces the dimension of the dataset by preserving the geodesic distance between points.
+The method provides a way to map points from a 3D manifold into 2D Euclidian space.

 **Method:**
-I employed the technique laid out in the paper to execute this method.
+- Developed the computer code to produce the neighborhood graph for a dataset.

-[Feng, De‐Cheng, Yan‐Ping Liang, Xiaodan Ren, and Jie Li.
-“Random fields representation over manifolds via isometric feature mapping‐based dimension reduction.”
-Computer‐Aided Civil and Infrastructure Engineering 37, no. 5 (2022): 593-611.]
+- Implemented Dijkstra's shortest path algorithm of a graph.

-The process included forming the neighborhood graph for each point in the  manifold, determining the geodesic distance with Dijkstra‘s algorithm, and creating the lower dimensional embedding.
+- Used mathematical analysis through numerical simulations to reduce the dimensionality of a dataset by preserving the geodesic distance between the points.

 **Results:**
-The ISOMAP technique has been implemented to create random fields across the irregular domains of the hemisphere, swiss roll, C-shaped roll, and hypersurface.
-Results from the numerical study show that the ISOMAP approach effectively produces random fields on manifold geometries.
+The effectiveness of the ISOMAP approach was analyzed using the hemispherical, swiss roll, C-shaped roll, and hypersurface manifolds.
+The numerical investigation demonstrated that the procedure successfully transformed points from 3D space into 2D space.